Looking at your massive to-do list and feeling like everything has to be done now? How do you prioritise? Where do you begin?

 I’ve got a magic wand to make it better – my Magic Matrix Action Sheet!

-This new spin on an old favourite works every time.
+This is a new spin on an old favourite (by productivity guru Stephen Covey) and it works every time.
 You’ll get a clear picture of what’s really important – and what can wait.

 Have a stack of these handy so you can whip one out whenever your head’s in a whirl.